 Solutions and Server Providers

 You can address lag and latency by upgrading your hardware and ensuring your network is stable and fast.
-Companies that house servers can accelerate online gaming and optimize users’ gaming experiences through global acceleration solutions offered by companies like CDNetworks.
+Companies that house servers can accelerate online gaming and optimize users’ gaming experiences through global acceleration solutions offered by companies like CDNetworks with their gaming CDN solution.
 Online gamers continually monitor and evaluate their performance and progress in a game, and are quick to notice slow or delayed responses.
 They are keen observers of web performance and react hastily when their experience is below par.
 This translates to a loss of players on your site, and a loss of revenue.

 Learn more about how you can eliminate unwanted lag time, engage and attract new players, and provide the ultimate gaming experience.
 Visit our website for more information.